 Plant the bulbs anywhere from September through December, depending on when you want the flower to bloom.
 It takes a total of 16 weeks for the plant to bloom, including the chill time.

 Handle bulbs with caution.
 If you cannot plant the bulbs right away, put them in a brown paper bag with the bag left open.
 Store the bulbs at a temperature of 45 to 50 F. (4-10 C.).
 Bulbs will keep for up to three weeks if stored in proper conditions.

-Fill your chosen container with at least 2 inches of planting medium.
+Fill your chosen container with at least 2 inches (5 cm.) of planting medium.
 Do not pack the soil onto the bulb but keep it loose.
 Cover the bulb entirely.
-Plant one bulb in a 4-inch container, three bulbs in a 6-inch container and more in larger containers.
+Plant one bulb in a 4-inch (10 cm.) container, three bulbs in a 6-inch (15 cm.) container, and more in larger containers.
 Bulbs can be planted as close together as necessary.

 Hyacinth forcing indoors can also be done in water.
-Choose container without drainage holes that is anywhere from 3 to 5 inches deep.
+Choose a container without drainage holes that are anywhere from 3 to 5 inches )(7.5 to 12.5 cm.) deep.
 Fill the container half full of clean pebbles and place the hyacinth flower bulbs atop this material so that they almost touch.
 Gently surround the bulbs with additional material to anchor them and add water until it reaches the bottom of the bulbs.
 Place the container in a cool, dark location for two weeks and then move to a warmer, sunny area.
 Replenish with water as needed.

 Caring for Forced Hyacinth Flower Bulbs

 After the bulbs are planted, water them thoroughly so that the water drains out of the container’s drainage holes.
 Place them in a cooler that is between 35 and 45 F. (2-7 C.).
 Keep the soil moist during the cooling period.